 The kind of price point you can expect for a toaster now is seriously astounding.
 At the time of writing, Argos is selling a two-slot toaster on its website for just £9.99.
 But as we all know, the true cost lies in these shoddily-made items using up resources, before being sent straight to landfill after a matter of months.

 British engineering legends Dualit are one of those rare companies proving to us that the old adage ‘they don’t make ‘em like they used to’ isn’t always the case.
-They’ve been around since 1945, and the durable toasters in their Classic range are still handbuilt in West Sussex - each toaster has the name of the person who assembled it on its underside.
+They’ve been around since 1945, and the toasters and kettles in their Classic range are designed for durability and repair.
+The toasters are still handbuilt in West Sussex - each one has the name of the person who assembled it on its underside.

-This father and son company believe firmly in well-made products that are made to last, and they have a slough of awards to prove it.
-That, and endless testimonials from people who have had their classic toasters for years - generations even - and still making perfect toast.
+This father and son company believes firmly in well-made products that are made to last, and they have a slough of awards to prove it.
+That, and endless testimonials from people who have had their products for years - generations even - whilst still using them every day.

 Originally designed for the catering industry, Dualit classic toasters have been made to withstand the demands of a commercial kitchen.
 However, their performance and longevity, combined with a beautiful utilitarian design, has caused them to become incredibly popular as a domestic product too.
 To this day, the Dualit Classic Toaster is considered a design icon - and half of all Dualit products are still bought by commercial restaurants and hotels.